THIS BOOK'S

 5) following the WIX steps for Search Engine Optimization.

 Upon completion of the book, Bryan shared that he felt I'd made so many changes that we ought to consider this a new book.
 We decided to call it Discovering Life Science.
-Soon afterwards, Bryan surprised me by recommending that I list myself as the author, and then state that the book was "Based on Globe Life Science by Bryan Bunch and Mary C. Hicks."
+Soon afterwards, Bryan surprised me by recommending that I list myself as the author and then state that the book was "Based on Globe Life Science by Bryan Bunch and Mary C. Hicks."
 I will forever be grateful for his generosity and support!

 Of course, I believe that many life science teachers would love this book, but I am not asserting that it is a good fit for everyone.
 For example, evolution and climate change are treated as facts, not "possible explanations."
 Please see many sample lessons under the CONTENTS menu item.